makerdao/community/governance/polls/Rates - Stablecoin Action Plan - November 9, 2020.md

 ## Review

 Due to the [first Stablecoin Action Plan vote](https://vote.makerdao.com/polling/QmQed3Ca?network=mainnet#poll-detail) failing, we are going wide with the options to figure out what path governance wants to take.
 This is a broad poll to figure out direction before working out the details.

+The options are:

+ * Do Nothing - MKR will be burned and Dai will no longer be overcollateralized w.r.t. stablecoins.
+ * Option 1a - Keep Raising the Surplus Buffer, Stability Fees stay at 4%
+ * Option 2a - Keep Raising the Surplus Buffer, Lower Stability Fees a bit
+ * Option 2 - Lower the Stablecoin Stability Fees towards 0%
+ * Option 3 - Migrate Users to a new Vault Type
+ * Something else - I want to do something not listed here

 Please refer to the Stablecoin Action Plan [thread](https://forum.makerdao.com/t/signal-request-stablecoin-action-plan/4808) for an overview of proposed options.